JovaniPink/bikesharing/README.md

 Originally I was fixed on Gender [Citi Bike Analysis Gender](https://public.tableau.com/profile/jovanipink#!/vizhome/NYCCitibike_16041943647530/Location) and bike usage and concluded that the majority of every category are male.
 Ok.

 When further digging into the dataset one particular column (field) "User Type" caught my attention because of what it "could" say about the rider.
+The "usertype" column is interesting since it places the customers into two buckets with assumed incentives and motives behind them.
+I could tell you the particular reason a customer went with either an annual, day, or single-ride pass but we could go over their Citi Bike use during a period of time between January 2019 to January 2021.
+I chose this specific time period because I wanted to know the patterns of the "usertype" during a pandemic and its closure.

 The user type is either a customer or subscriber so that customer made the decision of being part of one of those three options.

+"user type":

 - Customer = 24-hour pass or 3-day pass user
 - Subscriber = Annual Member